rajiavula/Docker-Zero-to-Hero/volumes.md

 ```
 docker run -it -v <host_path>:<container_path> <image_name> /bin/bash
 ```
+## To get  details of the volume:

+ Docker inspect command will give all the details about the volume.

+docker volume inspect Volume_name

+## To delete a volume

+docker volume rm volume_name

+We can delete multiple volumes at a time by using this command:

+ docker volume rm Volume1 Volume2 ..

 ## Key Differences between Volumes and Bind Directory on a host as a Mount